topine/parking-api/README.md

 ## Building

-The project build done using maven but inside a docker build image.
+The project build is done using maven but inside a docker build image.

 Like this we can assure that only the correct language version and libraries are going to be used.